-This week volunteers at Adopt A Dog have selected Brownie as the program’s adoptable pet of the week.
-They describe him as follows:
+This week volunteers at Adopt A Dog have selected Roxie as the program’s adoptable pet of the week.
+They describe her as follows: